hassanmanshouri/The-QFI-of-Stark-model/README.md

 3- Impact of the decoherence on the QFI.

-4- Implementation of Bayesian estimation.
+4- Implementation of maximum likelihood estimation.